NBA Trade Rumors: Tyson Chandler Teaming Up With Anthony Davis For The Pelicans

 But one interested team could benefit more than all of them with the addition of Tyson Chandler, and that is the New Orleans Pelicans.
 However, the Pelicans should move fast as the trade deadline is just a month’s time away according to Oregon Live.
 Tyson Chandler’s defensive prowess and rebounding capabilities is a boon for other teams and he probably won’t be in the market for too long.

 Tyson Chandler will be a great addition for a Pelican’s team that desperately needs more big men.
 Anthony Davis has been phenomenal, but outside of him, their center spot is pretty thin.
 Omer Asik who should be providing quality minutes is not playing to what was expected of him.
-Asik is just averaging a shade under 3 points per game and is playing only 17 minutes.
+Asik is just averaging a shade under three points per game and is playing only 17 minutes.
 This is pretty disappointing for someone who was acquired specifically to share the brunt of the load with Davis.

 Pelicans lose to Thunder 121-110.
 AD finished with 34pts, 15rbs and 2blks! #Pelicans #FEARTHEBROW #NOLA _ #NewOrleansPelicans #Basketball #striveforgreatness #nike #like4like #ballup #MVP #fearthebrow #thebrow #lebron #kobe #jordan #durant #westbrook #curry #kyrie #buckets #hoops #fitness #hardwork #dunks #f4f #follow4follow #anthonydavis #kevindurant #michaeljordan #stephencurry